 The purpose of this program is to provide financial assistance to local CASA programs which use specially trained volunteers, appointed by the court, as advocates for abused and neglected children.

 The General Assembly authorizes funding specifically for CASA programs in the state budget.
-Funding is also made available for CASA programs through the federal Victims of Crime Act (VOCA).
+DCJS is also making funding available for CASA programs through the federal Victims of Crime Act (VOCA) grant program.